vanvanoliveira/Convolutional-Neural-Networks-apple-/README.md

 Conclusion:
 This project demonstrates the effective application of CNNs in image classification tasks, comparing a custom-built model with a pre-trained network to highlight their respective strengths and weaknesses.
 The use of data augmentation and transfer learning showcases advanced techniques in building robust and efficient machine learning models.

+**** Unfortunately it was not possible to upload the file with the images of the apples because it is a very heavy file.